braxda/recruiting-analysis/README.md

    viii.
 Use vector analysis tools to find the per team count of players, average star ratings, and totals stars for each region

    ix.
-Created a competition metric based on those numbers to show which schools were competing for recruits in which regions
+Created a competition metric based on those numbers to show which metro regions were most competitive
+       a. formula: competition_metric = (teams_per_metro/4) * (metro_total_players) * (metro_avg_stars/3)

+   x.
+Created a success metric showing how successful each team was at recruiting in each metro